 Disease-causing bacteria and parasites can also attach to plants and can be devastating to your fish if not treated quickly.

 After introducing new plants to your tank, if you suddenly notice your fish rubbing on rocks, gravel, or other objects in your tank, it is likely they have picked up some parasites that they are trying to shake off.
 At this point, it’s too late to quarantine your new plants, so you need to seek a proper diagnosis and start treatment as quickly as possible.

 Cleaning new aquarium plants before planting is a simple process.
 Although I have already recommended that you sterilize new plants to avoid the risks of introducing new diseases or pests into your aquarium, you should also give the plants a good rinse under running water to remove any dirt or debris which may have become attached during transit.

-Warm running water will be enough to remove most debris, including loosely attached algae, and you can also use a new algae pad or soft-bristled toothbrush to remove any stubborn algae growth.
+Warm running water is enough to remove most debris, including loosely attached algae, and you can also use a new algae pad or soft-bristled toothbrush to remove any stubborn algae growth.

 Once your plants have been given a good rinse, you can then dip them in a sterilizing solution as described above for good measure.